 SEO.
 The plugins on WordPress are designed for simplicity and SEO purposes.
 Some people have a hard time with the Meta tags and descriptions.
 WordPress makes these tags easy to understand and use.
 It’s also an excellent teacher when it comes to optimization.
 It will help explain which words and phrases are best for search engine use.
 This way more people can find your content and benefit from it.

 eCommerce sites. eCommerce is popular for WordPress sites.
 More people are buying things online.
 More people are selling online.
-WordPress has a big role in this.
+WordPress eCommerce plugins like WooCommerce have played a big role in this.
 If your content is optimized efficiently, then you can direct more people to your brand.
 It’s going to make it easier for you to make a sale.
 WordPress is also good at teaching the user which words will lead to more sales, versus the ones which will not.

 Forums.
 Can easily install a WordPress plugin to turn your WordPress site into a forum.
 I recommend using bbPress to create a forum WordPress site.

 Bloggers.
 How many of you are bloggers out there?
 This is your lucky day.
 Yes, WordPress has graduated to other levels, aside from the blogging.
 Blogging is still at the core of the program, though.
 If blogging is your primary way of earning money and talking to people, then you need to get on board with WordPress soon, if you haven’t done so already.
 It’s going to be a big help to you.

 Low Cost.
 WordPress is completely free to install on your server.
 There are lots of free themes you can use.
 It comes with a 1-click installed with most hosting plans.

 Professional Themes.
 You can get a premium theme for $19 to $99.
 Many large companies use the WordPress platform.
 There are lots of premium WordPress themes to choose from your business.

 Updates.
 Updates are always being rolled out for the WordPress CMS.
 Thus, making the security very strong.
 See this article on WordPress security plugins.